 Use the Type Filter dropdown to review one type at a time.

-Use the matrix as a reference during design reviews.
+Use the matrix as a reference during design reviews, or export to Excel — control cells carry over and import back unchanged.

 Tip: Combine the matrix review with the SFC Editor (GRAFCET) to see both the Engineering Item states and the transition logic simultaneously.